redhat-cip/software-factory/docs/deploy.rst

 user3 with 'userpass' as password.
 User *user1* is the default administrator in this LXC SF deployment.

+Default users are only usable if the domain used is "tests.dom".
+If you want to deploy in production do not use this default domain.

 LXC deployment lifecycle
 ........................